M-croHard/MacroHard/README.md

 Brady - Jenna Dikin
 Jenna Dikin is new to the entertainment industry and wants to help grow her bussiness by grabbing the attention of artist to play at her Bar.
 By using the app she sets up the days the bar is availible for booking and adds pictures of the stage to help attract enthusiastic artist wanting to play.
 She is quickly notified of all the request and is given a list of whom to allow to play at her bar.

 Nick – Jed has an upcoming event with a local band.
-The time, location and ticket prices are set.
-The day of the concert, one of the band members brings up the idea of a food drive that is happening in town and was wondering if it was possible for people who buy tickets at the door through the app to get a discount if they bring a nonperishable food item.
-At first Jed says no because he thinks it would be too hard of a change with such short notice.
+The time, location, and ticket prices are set.
+On the day of the concert, one of the band members brings up the idea of a food drive that is happening in town and was wondering if it was possible for people who buy tickets at the door through the app to get a discount if they bring a nonperishable food item.
+At first, Jed says no because he thinks it would be too hard of a change with such short notice.
 After looking over the app and the ticket prices he sees that there is a way to add another ticket option for the event.
-He creates the food drive option with a $2 discount for in person sales only and contacts the band member with the good news.
-The band member gets on social media and informs everyone about the discount and they are able to partake in the local food drive that evening.
+He creates the food drive option with a $2 discount for in-person sales only and contacts the band member with the good news.
+The band member gets on social media and informs everyone about the discount, and they are able to partake in the local food drive that evening.

+Nick – Carl has been extremely busy with school and doesn’t have much cash at the moment.
+His favorite band is playing in town this weekend and he’d love to go but doesn’t think he would be able to afford it.
+He tells his friends that he just can’t make it.
+After sitting at home the night of the concert Carl gets a call from his mom and has a nice chat.
+She wonders why he’s not out and about on a weekend.
+He tells her the situation and she offers to pay for the ticket.
+Carl tells his mom the web address of our app and which concert it is he would like to see.
+She goes online and buys the ticket and emails Carl the digital ticket.
+Carl surprises his friends and has a great time!

 #Use Case Diagrams
 ---